About File Deletion

 Recommendation: Save to Google Drive

 If you're using Android, we recommend saving files to Google Drive.
-With Google Drive, you can delete files directly from Reading Forest and easily sync across devices.
+With Google Drive, you can delete files directly from Reading Forest and access files from other devices.

 Step 1: Find the "Files" App